 Vegan sausage is a great addition, and if you make your own, it’s easy to modify the flavor.

 Many vegan mac & cheese recipes call for cashew cream, which is tasty but kind of time-consuming to make.

-Instead, this simple slow cooker recipe has you toss a few key ingredients into the pot, letting it do all the hard work.
+Instead, this simple dairy-free crockpot recipe has you toss a few key ingredients into the pot, letting it do all the hard work.

 To make the vegan cheese sauce, you’ll need vegan cheddar and mozzarella, plus your favorite unsweetened plant-based milk, nooch, and paprika.